3kh0/ext-remover/README.md

 3. Then put the icon of the extension, the ID, and the name of it (This does not matter, you can put anything), then press download, and it will work.

 ### Extra Notes
-- This will not work if you have a blocklist, this is only for extensions that aren't on the allowlist
+- This will not work if you have a blocklist; this is only for extensions that aren't on the allowlist
 - Credit to "Aka, but nice" on Discord.

 [**🔼 Back to top**](#ext-remover)